hongjia-yang/FetalBUAD/README.md

 # FetalBUAD: Simple Baselines for Fetal Brain Unsupervised Anomaly Detection

-**FetalBUAD** is a novel baseline for fetal brain MRI 3D unsupervised anomaly detection (UAD).
+**FetalBUAD** is a simple but strong baseline for fetal brain MRI 3D unsupervised anomaly detection (UAD).
 It repurposes voxel-level brain age prediction for dense lesion localization and establishes an internal biological gestational age reference, robustly decoupling dating errors from structural deviations, achieving state-of-the-art performance in detecting and localizing fetal brain anomalies.

 ---